wafflepie/afformative/packages/afformative/README.md

       defaultMessage: value,
       id: enumTranslationKeys[value],
     })
-})
+}

 const SomeEnumFormatter = useEnumFormatter(EnumTypes.SOME_ENUM)
 ```

-`SomeEnumFormatter` is now usable even for static formatting because it has access to React context via a closure.
+`SomeEnumFormatter` is now usable even for static formatting, it has access to React context via a closure.

 Awesome, right?